 Gatekeeper is built to help you manage the relationship between your company, its employees, and external suppliers.
 It does this thanks to two distinct (but complementary) platforms:

-As with all the tools on this list, the goal is to automate and digitize a range of processes that have traditionally done manually.
-And Gatekeeper gives you a great mix of customizable workflows and ready-to-use templates to make that possible.
+As with all the tools on this list, the goal is to automate and digitise a range of processes that have traditionally been done manually.
+And Gatekeeper gives you a great mix of customisable workflows and ready-to-use templates to make that possible.

 Pricing: From $695 USD/month.